 Students are able to take college level courses to count both for college and high school credit through the DPS Concurrent Enrollment Program.
 DPS will reimburse a student for classes taken through Concurrent Enrollment up to the community college rate.
 An example of Concurrent Enrollment would be taking a college level math course and having it also count for a year of high school math.

-They will hold a second round of these meetings on March 7, 2018 at 7:40 am and 3:00 pm in the Counseling Center Conference Room
+They will hold a second round of these meetings on TBA at 12:40 pm and 3:05 pm in the Counseling Center Conference Room

 To be eligible, students must